chriteixeira/react-native-add-qrcode/README.md

-  y?: number;                   // Vertical position of the QR Code height?: number;              // Height of the QR Code width?: number;               // Width of the QR Code backgroundColor?: string;     // Color for the background of the QR Code foregroundColor?: string;     // Color for the foreground of the QR Code }
+  y?: number;                   // Vertical position of the QR Code height?: number;              // Height of the QR Code width?: number;               // Width of the QR Code quality?: number;             // JPEG quality for the final image backgroundColor?: string;     // Color for the background of the QR Code foregroundColor?: string;     // Color for the foreground of the QR Code }